6.7 Internal control and risk management system in relation to the financial reporting process

 For companies, processes and related risks considered significant, a control system has been defined based on two fundamental principles: disseminating controls to all levels of the organisational structure, in line with the operational responsibilities assigned, and sustaining the controls over time, so that they are integrated and compatible with operating requirements.

-broken down into five components (control environment, risk assessment, control activities, information systems and communication flows, monitoring activities).
+Entity-level controls are organised based on the model adopted in the COSO Framework, according to five components (control environment, risk assessment, control activity, information systems and communication flows, monitoring activity).

 Process-level controls are broken down into: